Understanding Results

 **Example:**

 > A customer reports an issue in Salesforce.
-Kosmos correlates this with a Jira bug logged the same day and a GitHub deployment 2 hours prior.
+Kosmos correlates this case with a Jira bug logged the same day and a GitHub deployment 2 hours prior.
 The RCA shows the deployment introduced a regression affecting that customer's use case.

 This cross-system visibility is what enables prevention, not just faster response.